Complete Guide to Salary Management in Business: 2026 Edition

 Introduction

-Salary management in a business is much more than a simple monthly accounting operation.
-In 2026, it falls within a demanding regulatory framework, in constant evolution, and constitutes a direct vector for employee satisfaction, social compliance and organizational performance.
-Between the digitization of payslips, the rise of electronic signature for HR documents, new salary transparency obligations imposed by European Directive 2023/970/EU, and the challenges of personal data security, HR and financial teams must master an increasingly complex ecosystem.
+Salary management in business is far more than a simple monthly accounting operation.
+In 2026, it is part of a demanding regulatory framework in constant evolution and constitutes a direct vector for employee satisfaction, social compliance and organizational performance.
+Between the dematerialization of pay slips, the growing use of electronic signature for HR documents, the new salary transparency obligations imposed by European directive 2023/970/UE, and the challenges of personal data security, HR and financial teams must master an increasingly complex ecosystem.
 This comprehensive guide accompanies you step by step, from legal fundamentals to best technological practices, to manage your company's payroll with efficiency and peace of mind.

 ---

 Salary refers to all remuneration paid by the employer in return for work performed by the employee.
-Under French law, it is governed by articles L.3221-1 et seq. of the Labor Code.
-Gross salary includes:
+Under French law, it is governed by articles L.3221-1 and following of the Labor Code.
+Gross salary comprises:

-- Basic salary, fixed by contract or collective agreement;
+- Base salary, set by contract or collective agreement;

-- Bonuses and supplements (seniority, attendance, 13th month, profit-sharing);
+- Bonuses and allowances (seniority, attendance, 13th month, profit-sharing);

 - Benefits in kind (vehicle, housing, meal vouchers);

-- Overtime or additional hours, increased according to legal or collective provisions.
+- Overtime or supplementary hours, increased according to legal or contractual provisions.

-As of January 1, 2024, the gross hourly minimum wage is €11.65 (reference value as of January 1, 2026 adjusted for annual legal revaluation).
-Any remuneration below this is illegal and exposes the employer to criminal sanctions.
+Since January 1, 2024, the gross minimum wage is €11.65 per hour (reference value as of January 1, 2026 adjusted for annual legal revaluation).
+Any remuneration below this is illegal and exposes the employer to criminal penalties.

-The employer is legally required to provide a payslip to each employee (art.
+The employer is legally required to provide a pay slip to each employee (art.
 L.3243-1 of the Labor Code).
-Since the El Khomri law of 2016, the simplified payslip has become the standard, with a reduced number of lines to improve readability.
+Since the El Khomri Act of 2016, the simplified pay slip has become the standard, with a reduced number of lines to improve clarity.

-In 2026, digitization of payslips is now the dominant practice in companies with more than 50 employees.
+In 2026, dematerialization of pay slips is now the dominant practice in companies with more than 50 employees.
 It is carried out via a certified digital safe, unless the employee explicitly objects.
-This digital transition involves using tools compliant with GDPR (Regulation No. 2016/679) and guaranteeing document integrity.
-Electronic signature plays a central role here in authenticating transmitted and archived documents.
+This digital transition requires the use of tools compliant with the GDPR (Regulation No. 2016/679) and guaranteeing document integrity.
+Electronic signature for HR plays a central role here in authenticating transmitted and archived documents.

 The total cost of labor for the employer far exceeds the net salary received by the employee.
 In France, employer contributions represent on average 40 to 45% of gross salary, including:

-- Social security contributions (health, retirement, unemployment, work accidents);
+- Social security contributions (health, retirement, unemployment, workplace accidents);

-- Contributions to professional training (0.55% to 1% depending on workforce size);
+- Contributions to professional training (0.55% to 1% depending on workforce);

 - Contributions to supplementary schemes (Agirc-Arrco, insurance);